mttk/notes/references/references.md

 Where $\lambda$ is a _sharpness parameter_, and Thres maps all values greater than $1-\epsilon$ and smaller than $\epsilon$ to 1 and 0.

+# Learning when to skim and when to read
+[@johansen2017learning]

+- Use a simple BOW model to predict first
+- Use a LSTM model if the BOW model is either not secure (1) or a decision network decides to use it (2)

+1. **Confidence based strategy**: if the probability of prediction of the BOW model is not larger than a threshold $\tau$, use the larger LSTM model.
+2. **Decision network**: train a network to predict, given an input sample, whether the BOW misclassified it and the LSTM classified it correctly.
+Labelled via the confusion matrix from the trained BOW and LSTM models.

+Saves computation time, beter accuracy than baseline.

 # Annotation Artifacts in Natural Language Inference Data